NLnetLabs/routinator/source/manual-page.rst

 log-level
       A string value specifying the maximum log level for which log messages should be emitted.
-The default is warn.
+The default is *warn*.

+      See `LOGGING`_ below for more information on what information is logged at the different levels.

 log
       A string specifying where to send log messages to.
 This can be